FlorinMiron98/Jet-Set-Go/README.md

 4. Code for introduction section cards was created using [Bootstrap Cards](https://getbootstrap.com/docs/5.3/components/card/#about) and slightly modified to fit the project's needs and design.
 5. Code for best destinations section cards was created using [Bootstrap Cards](https://getbootstrap.com/docs/5.3/components/card/#about) and heavily edited to fit the project's needs and design.
 6. Code for flight booking form and its layout was created using [Bootstrap Forms](https://getbootstrap.com/docs/5.3/forms/overview/#overview) and [Bootstrap Grid System](https://getbootstrap.com/docs/5.3/layout/grid/#example).
-7. Code for ordered lists inside the details dialog was created using [Bootstrap List Groups](https://getbootstrap.com/docs/5.3/components/list-group/#basic-example);
+7. Code for ordered lists inside the details dialog was created using [Bootstrap List Groups](https://getbootstrap.com/docs/5.3/components/list-group/#basic-example).
 8. Code for spinner loaders was created using this [W3C Article](https://www.w3schools.com/howto/howto_css_loader.asp) and slightly modified to fit the project's needs.
 9. Code for CSS selectors used to style the **Tippy.js** box was created using [Tippy.js Themes](https://atomiks.github.io/tippyjs/v6/themes/).
 10. Code for **Tippy.js** options was created using [Tippy.js Customization](https://atomiks.github.io/tippyjs/v6/customization/).
 11. Code for setting the options and the initialisation of the **Air-datepicker.js** was created using [Airdatepicker.js Examples](https://air-datepicker.com/examples).
+12. Code for implementing infinite scroll for displaying more search results was created using the [MDN Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
+13. Code for date formatting on search results page and flight details dialog was created using [MDN Intl.DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat).
-12. Code for adding the correct CSS prefixes to ensure the cross-browser compatibility was created using [Autoprefixer CSS online](https://autoprefixer.github.io/).
+14. Code for adding the correct CSS prefixes to ensure the cross-browser compatibility was created using [Autoprefixer CSS online](https://autoprefixer.github.io/).
-13. Code for darkening background images was taken from this [Stack Overflow post](https://stackoverflow.com/questions/26621513/darken-css-background-image).
+15. Code for darkening background images was taken from this [Stack Overflow post](https://stackoverflow.com/questions/26621513/darken-css-background-image).
-14. Code for **regular expressions** used in flight booking form inputs was created using [ChatGPT](https://chatgpt.com/).
+16. Code for **regular expressions** used in flight booking form inputs was created using [ChatGPT](https://chatgpt.com/).
 #### Inspirations
 - [Booking.com](https://www.booking.com) - For the overall layout of the results page.